charlietriplett/OpenA11yEngineer/_demos/expander.md

 ## Native expander
-On focus, the details element must identify its name, role and state.
+On focus, the details/summary element must identify its name, role and state.

 {::nomarkdown}
 {% include /examples/details-summary.html %}